BIDS/interns/karah-j/2025-Summer.md

   I'm looking forward to continuing to be part of this work.

 #### 🌵
-* I’ve been trying to figure out what benefits student workers may be entitled to, but have been bounced around several times.
+* I've been trying to figure out what benefits student workers may be entitled to, but have been bounced around several times.
-  It’s taken more time than expected, though I feel like I’m closing in on a clear answer.
+  It's taken more time than expected, though I feel like I’m closing in on a clear answer.

 ### 🤝 Reciprocal support